Observation Notebook

 o Observe the constellation Cygnus (and the Summer Triangle) Later in the Year at the same time of night at four to six weeks later (sometime in November), noting how the orientation of these stars has changed relative to the west horizon.

-Section Four: General Observations & Unique Opportunities
+Section Four: General Observations & Unique

 o Observe Planetary Motion.
-Find Mars, Jupiter, and/or Saturn and determine and label the approximate location of each on the given star charts.
+Find Venus, Jupiter, and/or Saturn and determine and label the approximate location of each on the given star charts.
 Tape or paste the chart(s) in your notebook (can be up to three pages).
 Then repeat this process at least two more times on later dates to show the apparent motion of the planets across the celestial sphere.
 Note: Each page like this must have observations from at least three different dates and times (and possibly different locations).

 o Observe one or more meteors (i.e. “shooting stars”)!
 This might happen on any night (and you can record it on a page in your notebook).
 But the best odds to see one are during an annual meteor shower: Aug.
 11 – 13, the Perseids; Oct.
 7 – 9, the Draconids; Oct.
 20 – 22, the Orionids; Nov.
 3 – 5, the Taurids; Nov.
 16 – 18, the Leonids; and Dec.
 13 – 15, the Geminids.